Norbert Gleicher, MD, FACOG, FACS

 Dr. Gleicher grew up in Vienna, Austria, where he initiated his medical studies at Vienna University Medical School.
 After preclinical years, he switched to Tel Aviv University’s Sackler School of Medicine in Israel, where he graduated and completed a year of rotating internship.
 He then moved to New York City for a residency in Obstetrics and Gynecology, and a fellowship in reproductive immunology at Mount Sinai Medical Center.
 As Chief Resident he was awarded the Dr. Solomon Silver Award in Clinical Medicine, given annually to "that younger member of The Mount Sinai Hospital and Medical Center staff who best exemplifies the ability to apply the advance in research to the practice of clinical medicine."

 Dr. Gleicher has published hundreds of peer-reviewed scientific papers, abstracts and book chapters in reproductive endocrinology and infertility, relating to medical complications in pregnancy and to the immune system in reproduction.
 He served as founding Editor-in-Chief for the American Journal of Reproductive Immunology (AJRI), and for 30 years of the Journal of In Vitro Fertilization and Embryo Transfer, in 1992 renamed Journal of Assisted Reproduction and Genetics (JARG), now the 2nd official organ of the American Society for Reproductive Medicine (ASRM).
 He in addition served as editor and/or editorial board member on many other medical journals, and edited a number of major textbooks.
-Currently, he serves as Section Editor of Reproductive Biomedicine Online, and is a member of multiple editorial boards.
-In January 2009, Dr. Gleicher was invited to give the prestigious Patrick Steptoe Memorial Lecture to the British Fertility Society, as recognition of his lifelong contribution to the advancement in reproductive endocrinology and infertility.
+Currently, he serves as Academic Editor for PLoS ONE, and is a member of multiple editorial boards.
+In 2009, Dr. Gleicher was invited to give the prestigious bi-annual Patrick Steptoe Memorial Lecture to the British Fertility Society, as recognition of his contributions to advancements in reproductive endocrinology and infertility.

 He is a Fellow of the American College of Obstetricians and Gynecologists and of the American College of Surgeons, and, in addition to many other societies and professional organizations, a member of the ASRM and the European Society of Human Reproduction and Embryology (ESHRE).